Interview tips can be the differentiating factor between a successful interview and a missed opportunity.

 1. Practice Common Interview Questions

-• Practice answering common interview questions such as “Tell me about yourself,” “Why do you want to work here?” and “What are your strengths and weaknesses?”
-Prepare clear and concise responses that highlight your relevant skills and experiences.
+• Get ready by practicing questions like “Tell me about yourself,” “Why do you want to work here?” and “What are your strengths and weaknesses?”
+Think about your answers ahead of time.
+Keep them short and clear, and make sure they show off your best skills and experiences.

-• Give concrete examples of how you have contributed to your previous or current roles and how they are relevant to the job you want.
-Use the STAR technique (Situation, Task, Action, Result) to organize your answers and tell a clear story.
+• Give concrete examples of how you have contributed to your previous or current roles and how they are relevant to the job you want

 How to Make a Good Impression in an Interview

 • There is nothing worse than slouching during an interview.
-If you slouch it looks like you are not interested.
-Good posture will also prevent you from mumbling.
+If you slouch, it looks like you are not interested.
+Good posture will also help prevent mumbling.

-• Try not to speak too quickly or slowly during the interview.
-Speaking too quickly will make you sound nervous and speaking too slowly will make you sound boring.
+• Try not to speak too quickly or too slowly during the interview.
+Speaking too quickly makes you sound nervous, and speaking too slowly makes you sound boring.
 If possible, try and practice out loud the night before.

 How to Be Punctual and Prepared